m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 The NICs are involved in all aspects of the memory management, access and consistency and even support some atomics.

-While it’s very convenient to rely on hardware to do everything, this type of hardware is typically very expensive and as a result is reserved for very high-end machines.
+While it's very convenient to rely on hardware to do everything, this type of hardware is typically very expensive and as a result is reserved for very high-end machines.

 Instead, DSM is often realized in software.
 The software will have to
 - detect local vs remote memory accesses